40 Dinner Ideas That Don't Need a Recipe

 What You'll Need: Rolled oatmeal (cooked according to box instructions), andouille sausage (we like Aidells), red peppers, chopped onion, chopped celery, olive oil, minced garlic, Cajun seasoning to taste

 Oatmeal is just another grain, like rice or grits, so it's no surprise that it fares well as a Jambalaya-style dish.
-To create this savory brinner bowl at home, combine oats with andouille sausage, red peppers (one of the Best Veggies for Weight Loss), onions, celery, olive oil, garlic and Cajun seasoning.
-For even more easy oatmeal recipes that will make your mouth water, check out these best overnight oats recipes!
+To create this savory brinner bowl at home, combine oats with andouille sausage, red peppers (one of the Best Veggies for Weight Loss), onions, celery, olive oil, garlic, and Cajun seasoning.
+For even more easy oatmeal recipes that will make your mouth water, check out our best overnight oats recipes.

 Low-Carb Hamburger Salad